Will A Tattoo Artist Design A Tattoo For Me?

 Booking Your Appointment

-It’s a good idea to book an appointment several weeks out to give yourself some time to mull over your final tattoo design.
+It’s a good idea to book an appointment several weeks away to give yourself some time to mull over your final tattoo design.
 You may find that you want to make small adjustments before the big day.
 Many artists will allow for some changes leading up to your appointment, though some may charge extra.

 While some tattoo enthusiasts might know what they want for their next piece, plenty of people rely on their artists to help them come up with the perfect design.
 Most artists are happy for the chance to express themselves freely.